- 1 Liter bottle included

 Of course, the biggest advantage of owning a Fizzi is that you get to make your own sparkling water at a fraction of the cost.
 It works with tap water, boiled water, and even bottled water.
 You can even add flavorings if they are your thing.
 The fizzi is, without doubt, their best-selling model UpToDate and looking at its features and durability, this is no surprise.
 You’ll only need 6 by 8 by 8 inches of cupboard space to store this appliance.
 In fact, it’s even possible for you to pack it on family outings.

 The company has listed the bottles that this soda maker is compatible with on their website but it works with just about any water bottle.
 The 6-pound frame feels lighter when you notice that it has a sturdy construction.
 It comes in black and white.
 However, the white variant sells better perhaps suggesting that its better.
 It’s powered by the pressurized carbon dioxide cartridges making it possible.

 With its innovative snap-lock design, the fizzi makes for an airtight seal even when working with party-sized bottles.
 You’ll hit the carbonating button from five to ten times depending on how fizzy you want your drink to be.
+The longer you hold it, the fizzier your drink will be.
 You can now guess where the SodaStream Fizzi gets its name from.
-The silencer valve comes in handy when you want gentle puffs that aren’t as noisy.
+We reviewed it and noticed that the silencer valve comes in handy when you want gentle puffs that aren’t as noisy.
 The valve does this by reducing the pressure.